singhsaurav23/Redis-PubSub/readme.md

 > When working with either `RedisCluster` or `RedisSentinel`, this is handled automatically for you.

 ### `sharded-channel-moved` event
+It is not used mostly, because one shard will not be able to connect to another shard

 `RedisClient` emits the `sharded-channel-moved` event when the ["cluster slot"](https://redis.io/docs/reference/cluster-spec/#key-distribution-model) of a subscribed [Sharded Pub/Sub](https://redis.io/docs/manual/pubsub/#sharded-pubsub) channel has been moved to another shard.